 Located at the 22nd floor at the Archer Hotel New York, you’ll find the sophisticated blend of industrial and chic interior.

-This rooftop bar is inspired by the iconic scenes portrayed in one of the Alfred Hitchcock’s top films “Rare Window” (1954): A mysterious thriller starring Grace Kelly and James Stewart which creates an authentic feeling when sitting among the skyscrapers while looking down at the streets of Midtown Manhattan, and straight at the majestic Empire State Building.
+This rooftop bar is inspired by the iconic scenes portrayed in one of the Alfred Hitchcock’s top films “Rear Window” (1954): A mysterious thriller starring Grace Kelly and James Stewart which creates an authentic feeling when sitting among the skyscrapers while looking down at the streets of Midtown Manhattan, and straight at the majestic Empire State Building.

 Spyglass Rooftop Bar offers a 360° panoramic view whic you may enjoy while sipping on one of their craft cocktails and a fairly priced menu inspired by the European cuisine.